databases-dundee/lab_activities/docs/summerschool-lab-1.md

 ## Anything to submit?
 There's no mandatory submission here, but I'll be going around the lab and checking in on everyone.
 If you would like some feedback that I didn't give during the lab, please email me at drough001@dundee.ac.uk!

-## Anything else?
+## What else?
-If you're done with that and want some more practice (it's all helpful for your first assignment!), try the following:
+If you're done with that and want some more practice, try the following:

+1. Add a link to a different page into the blog post.
+The 'Hyper Text' part of HTML refers to the fact that we can have links one from web page to another.
+Look at <a href="https://codepen.io/Dan_Rough/pen/YPXgLBR" target="_blank">this Codepen</a> to see how this might work.
+What does the 'target="_blank" do?

+2. Add an image to the page!
+Without images, the web would be a bit boring.
+Have a look at <a href="https://codepen.io/Dan_Rough/pen/gbpEKXa" target="_blank">this Codepen</a> to see how an image can be included in a web page using HTML.
+The 'src' attribute should be the address of an image on the web (next time we'll look at setting up a structure where images can be stored in the same place as our HTML)

+3. Add your own post that is about you, not me!
+This can take any form you like - it doesn't have to mirror mine.